gowth6m/password-generator/README.md

 # Password-Generator

-Simple password generator using JavaScript
+Password generator made with JavaScript using JavaScript's built in random functions.